kennytanggg/THRUX/source/quickstartguide/buildingelectricalmodel/schedules.rst

 Adding OCPDs
 ------------
 The amount of protective devices a distribution board supports is proportional to its physical installation.
+Equipment can not be added to the distribution board unless there is space alotted.
+To add a protective device, click Add OCPD.

 Navigate
 --------